Defining a universal sign to strictly probe a phase transition: General analysis about sign

-where $\beta=1/T$ and $\Delta F = F - F_+$ is the difference between the free energy of the original system ($F$) and the reference system ($F_{+}$).
-It is widely known that the phase transition comes into being with a dramatic change in free energy defined as $F=E-TS$ which separated the internal energy $E$-dominated ordered phase at low-T and the entropy $S$-dominated disorder phase at high-T. For quantum systems at zero temperature $F=E$ and the QPT is tuned by the quantum fluctuation results from a changeable parameter $J$.
-It is easy to find that the position of the critical point $T_c$ (or $J_c$ as the quantum critical point) is strongly related only to $F$ of the original system, but the simulated $\langle \mathrm{sign} \rangle$ depends on both $F$ and $F_+$.
-Therefore, to fully understand the relationship between $\langle \mathrm{sign}\rangle$ and $T_c$/$J_c$, it is necessary to explore possible relations between $F$ and $\Delta F$ in different systems.
-In the following, we consider three typical kinds of such relations.
+where $\beta=1/T$ and $\Delta F=F-F_{+}$with $F$ and $F_{+}$ the free energy of the original system and the reference system correspondingly.
+The phase transition always occurs with a dramatic change in free energy $F=E-TS$, which separates the internal energy($E$)-dominated ordered phase at low-T and the entropy($S$)-dominated disorder phase at high-T. The quantum fluctuation tunes the QPT results from a changeable parameter $J$ for quantum systems at zero temperature.
+It is easy to find that the position of the critical point $T_c$ (or $J_c$ as the quantum critical point) is only related to $F$ while $\langle \mathrm{sign} \rangle$ depends on both $F$ and $F_+$.
+The relationship between $T_c$/$J_c$ and $\langle \mathrm{sign}\rangle$ can be understood through $F$ and $\Delta F$.
+However, the connection between $F$ and $\Delta F$ is not invariable in different systems.
+For simplicity, we choose three typical ones and try to understand the finding that $\langle \mathrm{sign} \rangle$ can detect $T_c$/$J_c$ with their help.

-One special situation is that the partition function of the original system $Z$ and the corresponding auxiliary $Z_+$ are not evidently different from each other.
-In this case, the $T$ (or $J$ at zero temperature) dependence of free energy in both systems is also similar to each other, as illustrated in Fig.\ref{fig:schematic} (a1).
-The difference of free energies $\Delta F$ has a broad maximum in the critical region, within which critical points from $F$ and $F_+$ are not far from each other.
-As a consequence, the $\langle \mathrm{sign} \rangle$ reaches a minimum in the critical region as well, as shown in Fig.\ref{fig:schematic} (b1) for the $T$-driven and Fig.\ref{fig:schematic} (c1) for $J$-driven transition, respectively.
-Since the critical $X_{c}^{S}$ from sign can be roughly close to real transition point $X_{c}^{F}$, the sign value seems successfully probe the phase transition point with a rough precision.
-This is similar to the case displayed in Fig.~\ref{fig:FBLSC}, and also explains why the minimum of $\langle \mathrm{sign} \rangle$ can be a criterion judging the phase transition in Ref~\cite{Tarat2022}.
-Here and after, we neglect the trivial minimum of $\langle \mathrm{sign} \rangle$ at zero temperature.
+The first possible situation is that $Z$ and $Z_+$ are not evidently different.
+In this case, the $T$ (or $J$ at zero temperature) dependence of free energy in both systems is similar to each other, as illustrated in Fig.\ref{fig:schematic} (a1) and $\Delta F$ has a small maximum region covering both critical points.
+As a consequence, the $\langle \mathrm{sign} \rangle$ related to $\Delta F$ reach a minimum in that region as shown in Fig.\ref{fig:schematic} (b1) for the $T$-driven and Fig.\ref{fig:schematic} (c1) for the $J$-driven transition in this situation.
+Thus, the $\langle \mathrm{sign} \rangle$ can probe the phase transition point in the simulated system with a rough precision.
+The FBLSC model is a similar case as displayed in Fig.~\ref{fig:FBLSC}(b), which explains why the minimum of $\langle \mathrm{sign} \rangle$ can be a criterion judging the phase transition here.
+This is also true for the model studied in Ref~\cite{Tarat2022}.
+Here and after, we neglect the trivial minimum of $\langle \mathrm{sign} \rangle$ at zero temperature resulting from the divergent $\beta$.